 And look at all that room!

-Sewing buttons and making buttonholes is easy once you get a little practice under your belt.
+Learning how to sew a buttonhole is easy once you get a little practice under your belt.
 Remember, buttons can serve a function but they can also be decorative.
 Since learning how to use my machine’s button features, I have found new excuses to put buttons on projects.
 And – buttons can be so pretty!